 The same logic obviously applies to FUT as well: When you select matches where 2/3 of a team’s goals are scored in the first 30 minutes, you inevitably will see that 1/3 of it’s goals are scored in the remaining 60 minutes.

-The drop in goal ratio observed by Arlington69 is a product of selection bias, not momentum.
+Therefore, the alleged drop in goal ratio that Arlington69 observed is a product of selection bias, not momentum.

 Simply put, the goal ratio is lower in the remaining 60 minutes because Arlington69 has picked a subset of frontloaded matches and not because EA has fired the momentum booster.